Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Lower Bounds

 \begin{proof} We outline how to obtain $\mathcal{B}$ from $\mathcal{A}$.
 Since only the nodes in $W$ have degree $1$ and all other nodes have strictly larger degrees, we can instruct each $w_i \in W$ to send a special response message (distinct from all messages produced by $\mathcal{A}$) upon receiving the first message from $v_i$, thus informing $v_i$ that it has successfully done its part.
 This increases the expected message complexity by $n$ and the time complexity by one round.
 According to the properties of $\mathcal{A}$, all nodes in $W$ will be woken up with probability at least $1 - \epsilon$ in $T$ rounds. \end{proof}

-Lemma~\ref{lem:lb_simul} allows us to focus on showing a lower bound for an algorithm $\mathcal{B}$ for the $\nih$ problem, where each node $v_i \in V$ eventually outputs a value defined as follows: If $\mathcal{B}$ is correct, then the output of $v_i$ is $\port_{v_i}(w_i)$ for $\kt_0$, and when considering $\kt_1$, $v_i$'s output is $\id(w_i)$; in the case where $\mathcal{B}$ errs, the output of $v_i$ may be arbitrary.
-Consequently, for algorithm $\mathcal{B}$, we are not concerned with whether all nodes are woken up successfully, as a node $v_i$ does not necessarily need to send a message across the edge identified by its output for answering correctly.
+Equipped with Lemma~\ref{lem:lb_simul}, we focus on showing a lower bound for an $\nih$ algorithm $\mathcal{B}$, where each node $v_i \in V$ eventually outputs a value defined as follows: If $\mathcal{B}$ is correct, then the output of $v_i$ is $\port_{v_i}(w_i)$ for $\kt_0$, and when considering $\kt_1$, $v_i$'s output is $\id(w_i)$; in the case where $\mathcal{B}$ errs, the output of $v_i$ may be arbitrary.
+Consequently, for algorithm $\mathcal{B}$, we are not concerned with whether all nodes are woken up successfully, as a node $v_i$ does not necessarily need to send a message across the edge identified by its output for producing a correct output.